cimug-org/CIMTool/dev-env-setup.md

 ## Part 3:  Clone and Import of the CIMTool Project

 > The final steps needed to complete the setup of the CIMTool Eclipse Development Environment is to clone an appropriate development branch of the CIMTool codebase from the [CIMTool GitHub Repo](https://github.com/CIMug-org/CIMTool).
-There are two general approaches with how the a branch can be cloned and, in turn, be references from within the development environment.
-Both methods are outlined below and the pros/cons described herein.
+There are two general approaches to clone a branch for use in Eclipse with the second being the one outlined in the steps that follow:
+- Utilizing external tooling such as GitHub Desktop, TortoiseGit, Git Bash, Git GUI, etc. a clone is performed to a local directory.
+In this scenario the projects in that directory are subsequently imported into an  workspace.
+- Alternatively, Eclipse's pre-bundled **EGit** plugin can be used to directly clone and automatically import the CIMTool projects in Eclipse.

-##### Approach # 1: Cloning a CIMTool Branch Using the Eclipse EGit Plugin
+##### Cloning a CIMTool Branch Using the Eclipse EGit Plugin

-The cloning steps describe for this approach are executed from within the Eclipse Development Environment using the Eclipse **EGit** plugin which will automatically be installed as part of the Indigo Eclipse Plugin Development Environment.
-The clone can be performed against a new or existing Eclipse workspace.

 ###### Step 1: